Vancouver FC: First seasons

 On July 23, 2025, Vancouver FC relieved manager Afshin Ghotbi of his duties.
 Despite still being active in the semifinals of the 2025 Canadian Championship at the time of the coaching change, the club sat in last place in the CPL with only 8 points through 15 matches played.
 Over Ghotbi's two-and-a-half year tenure, the club held a combined 16–22–38 record.
 Under interim manager Martin Nash, the team earned 13 points in their final 13 games but still finished the season in last place in the CPL.
 The team did reach the finals of the Canadian Championship where they were defeated by their crosstown rivals Vancouver Whitecaps FC by a score of 4–2.
 Despite the loss in the final and their regular season record, Vancouver FC qualified for the 2026 CONCACAF Champions Cup.

+In December 2025, former head coach Afshin Ghotbi filed a civil claim against Vancouver FC's ownership group, SixFive Sports & Entertainment, alleging the club failed to repay a $500,000 loan he provided in July 2023 to assist with the team's cash flow.
+After Ghotbi's departure as head coach in July 2025, he sought repayment of the principal plus accrued interest, by then totalling over $700,000, and is seeking damages for breach of contract and misrepresentation.
+The defendants have disputed the allegations and stated they will contest the claim through the legal process.
+The lawsuit was publicly reported by CBC News and other outlets in late 2025.

 Crest and colours

-The primary crest is circular and features the name of the club and year of establishment in the outer ring.
-In the centre is a stylized eagle in the shape of the letter V. The club colours are black, grey, and red (branded as charcoal black, silver, warm red, dark grey, and cinder).
+The primary crest is a stylized eagle in the shape of the letter V. The club colours are black, grey, and red (branded as charcoal black, silver, warm red, dark grey, and cinder).